Supporting Your Studies

 This includes:

-- Required internship, practicum, student teaching or field experience (paid or unpaid)
+- Required internship, practicum, student teaching, or field experience (paid or unpaid)

 - Optional internships for credit (MUST be in student’s major or program of study)